modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 In the Independent Process Mode, we need to start the agent server process on the target machine first.
 When starting the agent server process, you need to specify a model config file, which contains the models which can be used in the agent server, the IP address and port of the agent server process
 For example, start two agent server processes on the two different machines with IP `ip_a` and `ip_b`(called `Machine1` and `Machine2` accrodingly).
 You can run the following code on `Machine1`, and make sure you have put your model config file in `model_config_path_a`.
+The example model config file instances are located under `examples/model_configs_template`.

 ```python
 # import some packages